coderharry1/WeatherAgent/README.md

 Welcome to the future of AI-driven automation — where IBM-grade engineering meets real-world impact.

 **Watsonx Orchestrate** is more than workflow; it’s intelligence that plans, reasons, and acts.
 This repo walks you through building a plug-and-play Weather Agent powered by IBM’s `llama-3-405b-instruct` large language model.

-> **Ask:** _“What’s the weather in Sydney today?”_
+> **Ask:** “What’s the weather in Sydney today?”
 > **See:** Real API calls, orchestrated steps, and auditable, fact-based answers.

-This is **automation you can trust**, running on a foundation of transparency, governance, and human-centric design.
+This is automation you can trust, running on a foundation of **transparency, governance, and human-centric design.**

 ---